 Shelf turkey carved for Thanksgiving.
 Great skin, tender dark meat, moist white meat.
 Nice way to cook a big bird.

-- 1 8 to 12 pound turkey, cut into halves
+- 1 8 to 12-pound turkey, cut into halves

 - Kosher salt and pepper

-- If your grill does not have a upper shelf large enough for 2 turkey halves, make a raised cooking grate with a spare grate and a couple of bricks.
+If your grill does not have an upper shelf large enough for 2 turkey halves, make a raised cooking grate with a spare grate and a couple of bricks.
 You may have to remove the upper shelf so that it does not bump into the turkeys when the lid is closed.

-- Preheat the grill to medium heat.
+Preheat the grill to medium heat.

-- Generously season all sides of the turkey halves with salt and pepper.
+Generously season all sides of the turkey halves with salt and pepper.

-- Rub oil onto the skin.
+Rub oil onto the skin.

-- Place the halves on the raised grate and lower the cover, but leave it open a crack to allow any smoke to escape.
+Place the halves on the raised grate and lower the cover, but leave it open a crack to allow any smoke to escape.
 Resist any urge to open the cover.

-- After 50 minutes or so test the internal temperature in both the breast (160F) and in the thickest part of the thigh near the joint (180F).
+After 50 minutes or so test the internal temperature in both the breast (160F) and in the thickest part of the thigh near the joint (180F).

-- If the temperatures are in this range but the let/thigh joint feels stiff and resistant, continue cooking a few more minutes to allow the joint to loosen.
+If the temperatures are in this range but the let/thigh joint feels stiff and resistant, continue cooking a few more minutes to allow the joint to loosen.

-- Remove turkey halves to a platter and allow to rest 10 minutes.
+Remove turkey halves to a platter and allow to rest 10 minutes.
 Carve and serve.